Malanius/understanding-typescript-course/README.md

 - types and type-checking
 - type-errors are discovered during compilation rather than runtime
-- great IDE support that promts errors even before compilation
+- great IDE support that prompts errors even before compilation
 - next-gen JS features compiled for older versions

 ` `

 - adds non-JS features like Interfaces and Generics
 - adds meta-programming features like Decorators
-- early adoption of new ECMASCript features
+- early adoption of new ECMAScript features
 - rich configuration options
-- great support in 3rd party libs (eiter they are written in TS types for it are available)
+- great support in 3rd party libs (either they are written in TS types for it are available)

 ` `